pgaljan/blog/careerprog.md

 | Advisor / Sr Advisor     | Manager / Sr Manager   |
 | Early career             |                        |

 *Place yourself on the tech ladder.
-Identify the 5-year opportunities for upleveld roles in your current organization*
+Identify the 5-year opportunities for uplevel roles in your current organization*

 ## choose an industry
 Compensation for the identical applied skill can vary by an order of magnitude because: